 Librium poses a risk for both addiction and dependence.
 It is a Schedule IV controlled medication, meaning it has a low potential for abuse and addiction.

-With any drug that you develop a dependence to, it can be unsafe to stop using it cold turkey, which is why doctors will put patients on a Librium taper schedule.
+With any drug that has the potential to be addictive, it can be unsafe to stop using cold turkey, which is why doctors put patients on a Librium taper schedule.

 Table of Contents

 Librium is the brand name of the generic prescription drug chlordiazepoxide.
 It’s prescribed to treat acute anxiety and alcohol withdrawal.
 Librium is classified as a benzodiazepine, and it impacts the effects of GABA, a natural chemical that controls nerve activity in the brain.

 Librium is commonly prescribed for alcohol withdrawal because it helps to manage the more dangerous symptoms like tremor, seizure, hallucination and agitation.
 When Librium is slowly removed from the body, its effects last long enough to be helpful for withdrawals.

 Different treatment centers use different taper protocols.
 However, an example of a Librium taper is:

 - Day 1: 50–100 mg by mouth every 4–6 hours as needed for symptoms